aws-samples/aws-iam-identity-center-extensions/README.md

 - Using groups as the mechanism for the principal type, instead of an individual user
 - Friendly names for groups and permission sets when creating account assignments
-- Based on the configuration parameter, use either an S3 based interface/ Rest API interface to create/delete account assignments
+- Based on the configuration parameter, you can use either an S3 based interface/ Rest API interface to create/delete account assignments
 - Create & delete account assignments with scope set to **account, root, ou_id or account_tag**
 - Using the entity value passed in the payload, the solution calculates the account list and processes the account assignment operations on all the accounts automatically

 <details>
-<summary>Example paylod to provision permission set <b>teamA-permissionSet</b> for <b>all accounts in your organization</b> and provide access to <b>teamA user group</b></summary>
+<summary>Example payload to provision permission set <b>teamA-permissionSet</b> for <b>all accounts in your organization</b> and provide access to <b>teamA user group</b></summary>
 <p>

 ```json